RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD72720/README.md

 (*)Available functions depend on OTP configuration.
 The pins are shared and amount of available GPIOs depend on what are the other enabled functions

+The BD73900 is updated variant, supported by the same Linux software.

 {% include pmicdt.md %}